 Prerequisite(s): CHN 102 with a grade of "C" or higher or CHNS 102 with a grade of "C" or higher or satisfactory score on language placement test or instructor's consent.

 Comment: Previously CHNS 201.
-CHN 201 is designed for students who have some experience with the Chinese language.
-Students who have not yet completed CHN 102 but who have prior Chinese language experience, including any dialect of Chinese, should take the placement test at the Testing Center in Lama Library before registering.

 In CHN 201 students will further enhance listening, speaking, reading and writing skills in standard Mandarin Chinese, attaining approximately the Intermediate-Mid level on the ACTFL-ETS (American Council on the Teaching of Foreign Languages) proficiency scale.
 Topics of conversation covered include college life, registering for classes, boyfriends and girlfriends, computers, as well as some essential points of Chinese geography, society, and culture.